 More information about Micronesia is available on the Micronesia country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 U.S.- FEDERATED STATES OF MICRONESIA (FSM) RELATIONS

 The FSM is a sovereign nation.
 The United States and the FSM have full diplomatic relations and maintain deep ties and a cooperative relationship.
-While the government is free to conduct its own foreign relations, it does so under the terms of the amended Compact.
-Under the Amended Compact, the FSM and the United States agreed that the United States has full authority and responsibility for the defense and security matters in and relating to the FSM.
+The FSM government conducts its own foreign relations, consistent with the terms of the Amended Compact.
+Under the Amended Compact, the FSM and the United States agreed that the United States has full authority and responsibility for defense and security matters in and relating to the FSM.
 In addition, eligible FSM citizens can travel to the United States without visas to live, work, and study.
-FSM citizens can also serve in the U.S. Armed Forces at per capita rates higher than most U.S. states
+FSM citizens can also serve in the U.S. Armed Forces; they volunteer at per capita rates higher than many U.S. states.

 U.S. Assistance to the Federated States of Micronesia

 Pursuant to the Amended Compact, the U.S. government provides economic and program assistance to the FSM.
 The United States provides over $110 million in assistance every year, along with a variety of federal programs and services, until FY2023, including contributions to a jointly managed trust fund.
 The assistance provisions are aimed to assist the FSM in its efforts to promote economic advancement and self-sufficiency.
 This assistance also includes grant assistance focused on six sectors: 1) education; 2) health; 3) infrastructure; 4) public sector capacity building; 5) private sector development; and 6) the environment.
 These grants are funded through and administered by the Department of the Interior.
 The governments of the United States and the FSM established a Joint Economic Management Committee (JEMCO), consisting of representatives of both nations, which is responsible for reviewing the audits and reports required under the Compact, evaluating the progress made by the FSM in meeting development objectives, and recommending ways to increase the effectiveness of U.S. assistance, among other things.

-The FSM is highly vulnerable to natural disasters and the potential effects of climate change.
-U.S. assistance also focuses on strengthening FSM’s climate resilience through disaster management.
+The FSM is highly vulnerable to natural disasters and the effects of climate change.
+U.S. assistance also focuses on building FSM’s resilience to climate impacts.

 Bilateral Economic Relations